Career Technical Education

 ATTENDANCE POLICY

 Class attendance is considered an essential part of the educational process at Bevill State.
 The College subscribes to the philosophy that a student’s academic progress is directly proportional to class attendance.
 Class attendance will be recorded from the first day of the student’s official enrollment.
 Bevill State expects students to participate in all scheduled instructional classes and laboratory periods, regardless of the mode of delivery.
 Students are expected to be in class on time and to attend a minimum of 90% of the total class contact hours, including laboratory hours, for each course to be eligible to receive a passing grade.
 The instructor should inform the students how many absences this would mean for a specific class.
 If it becomes necessary for a student to withdraw from a course or from the College, it is the student’s responsibility to complete the College’s approved withdrawal process.
-If a student exceeds the 10% limit on absences, the instructor may examine any extenuating circumstances and allow the student to continue the class and make up the work.
+If a student exceeds the 10% limit on absences, the instructor may: 1) withdraw the student from the class with a grade of "W" or 2) examine any extenuating circumstances and allow the student to continue the class and make up the work.

 Each student should be punctual.
 It is an interruption to the class for a student to arrive late.
 Instructors have the discretion to consider a late arrival or early departure, without the permission of the instructor, as an absence or some percentage counting toward an absence.
 For example, a faculty member may consider a late arrival as 1/3 of an absence.